The Ultimate Guide to NZBGet

 This is due to the fact that NZBGet is written in C++ while SABnzbd is written in Python.
 As an interpreted language, Python runs a bit slower than a compiled language like C++.
 Programs written in C++ have faster runtimes and eat up fewer resources than an interpreted language like Python would.
 This has made NZBGet a more versatile piece of software than in its older predecessor.

 You might be inclined to think that because the software runs lighter and eats up less CPU, it's not as feature-rich.
 But the opposite is true.
-NZBGet, while clearly inspired by the design of SABnzbd, has built on the rich tradition of open source Usenet downloaders.
+NZBGet, while clearly inspired by the design of SABnzbd, has built on the rich tradition of open source NZB downloaders.
 It provides its users with several slick features that SABnzbd simply does not have.
 Perhaps the best thing about NZBGet is that it's in active development, while SABnzbd is currently in maintenance mode.

 These are just a few of the reasons why so many users have begun transitioning from SABnzbd to NZBGet.

 The purpose of this article, then, is to help both new users and those that want to fully explore what the software has to offer.
 We will cover the very basic topics such as installation and configuration and some of the more complex topics such as automation.
-Hopefully, you'll find what you need here and be well on your way to making great use of this phenomenal Usenet downloader.
+Hopefully, you'll find everything that you need here and be on your way to making great use of this phenomenal Usenet downloader.

 NZBGet's Unique Feature List